duarte-jfs/openbandparams/doc/installation.rst

 ============

 In order to use `openbandparams`, you must having a working python_ distribution installed.
-Python 3 support has not yet been tested, so Python 2.7 is suggested.
+As of version 1.0 Python 3 is now fully supported.
 Here are a couple different ways to install `openbandparams`:

 1. Download the latest release `.zip` or `.tar.gz` source package from